Rekihyt/Sifu/LanguageReference.md

 - Pattern: a specification for how to match a particular Ast.
 Patterns and Asts are intimately connected, because to match a nested structure, patterns must be nested in the same way.
-- Ast: A synonym for Pattern but implies usage as data, not computation.
-Behind the scenes, Sifu doesn't even use Asts, everything is just a pattern.
+- Ast: A near synonym for Pattern but implies usage as data, not computation.
+It is also a tree, whereas Patterns are more like tries.
 - Return: a shorthand for "evaluate to"
 - Function: a nickname for multi-term patterns that start with a constant (the "function" name) and take "arguments" as variables in its subsequent terms.